NASA-AMMOS/anms/README.md

 ------- Done -------
 ~~~

+## Usage

-To further confirm that ANMS is running, open a browser and navigate to `http://localhost/`.
+To confirm that ANMS is running, open a browser and navigate to `http://localhost/`.
 There you should see the ANMS login via CAM emulator page (figure below).
+Default credentials is admin/admin when using the emulator.

 ![ANMS Login](Screenshots/ANMS-Login.png)